 Location: Kuala Perlis, https://goo.gl/maps/rXczjXf98F62

 How to get here: 5 hours drive from Kuala Lumpur, or take train from KTM KL Sentral to Arau, Perlis.
-From the train station, take taxi.
+From the train station, take a taxi.

 Visiting hours: Not stated but Non-Muslims are permitted to visit outside of prayer times